 Let’s quickly check the List of New Group Policy Settings in Windows 10 21H1.
-To view ADMX spreadsheets of the new settings available in later operating system versions, see Group Policy Settings Reference Spreadsheet for Windows 10.
+To view ADMX spreadsheets of the new settings in later operating system versions, see Group Policy Settings Reference Spreadsheet for Windows 10.

 Administrative Templates – Overview